How to Choose a Rigging Inspection Company for OSHA Compliance

 Unfortunately, some companies don’t utilize software solutions to track and maintain their reporting records.
 They’ll show up with a clipboard, and hand-write their inspection report and then turn it over to you when they’re finished.
 Part of the inspection process is to review previous inspection documentation.
 If you were to somehow lose a copy of that report, would your inspection provider be able to provide you with a replacement of those reports?

-OSHA also has requirements on how long inspection records should be retained.
+OSHA & ASME require that documentation for the most recent periodic inspection performed shall be maintained.
 Ask the following questions to any company you’re considering using for rigging inspection:

 - Will they provide you with a digital copy of their inspection report, or do they leave you with a hand-written report?